 Program of Study

-To qualify for a program certificate, students are required to complete five related courses and participate as a performer in one of the music department's jazz performance groups during each semester of enrollment in the jazz studies program (junior and senior years).
+To qualify for a program certificate, students are required to complete four related courses and participate as a performer in one of the music department's jazz performance groups during each semester of enrollment in the jazz studies program (junior and senior years).
 In addition, they must also be involved in educational outreach through the program's Jazz-in-the-Schools initiative.

-Students are required to take five courses from the following four categories (Note: an asterisk indicates a one-time only course or topic).
+Students are required to take four courses from the following four categories (Note: an asterisk indicates a one-time only course or topic).
 Other select music theory courses within the department of music may also be used to satisfy the elective requirement under the category of Jazz theory with the permission of the program director.
 Such a course would need to feature a substantial emphasis on jazz theory and composition:

 1. Jazz history (1 course) from: